Judge in Beirut port blast demands arrest of former minister

 - Oops!Something went wrong.Please try again later.

-BEIRUT (AP) — The judge leading Lebanon's investigation into last year’s massive blast at Beirut’s port demanded on Friday the arrest of a former Cabinet minister he had implicated in the case, judicial officials said.
+The judge leading Lebanon s investigation into last year’s massive blast at Beirut’s port demanded on Friday the arrest of a former Cabinet minister he had implicated in the case, judicial officials said.

 The development comes three days after a Lebanese court cleared the way for Judge Tarek Bitar to resume his work on the probe, following a suspension that had lasted over a month.
 The investigation was suspended because of legal challenges filed by former officials the judge had implicated in the case.